BSC Saturn Köln: History

+The club filed for insolvency in February 1990, and the last Bundesliga season of 1989/90 ended with a semi-final elimination against Bayreuth again.
+The debts were amounted to around 700,000 German marks, and in June 1990 the club gave up its right to participate in the Bundesliga.
+In 1993 the association was formally dissolved.

 Highlights in the history of Saturn Köln for the European competitions came to late 80s in FIBA European Champions Cup where they arrived until quarter final group stage in 1987–88 season and face the best European basketball clubs of the era as Partizan, Aris, Tracer Milano, Maccabi Tel Aviv, FC Barcelona, Orthez and Nashua Den Bosch.
 The next season Saturn eliminated in the round of 16 by the Dutch Nashua Den Bosch.
 Also Saturn after a significant qualification against Monaco arrived until quarter final group stage in 1983–84 FIBA European Cup Winners' Cup where they made excellent performances and eliminated with a 3 wins-3 defeats record by Simac Milano and Cibona.

+The Sports and Olympic Museum in Cologne opened an exhibition about the BSC Saturn Cologne in November 2008.